ErythroCraft/Sons-of-the-Forest-Modpack-Survival/README.md

 Sons-of-the-Forest-Modpack-2.0 - Survival Mode was developed specifically for survival mode.
 Hardcore and Creative will follow.

-## There three big updates in this mod pack:
+## There four big updates in this mod pack:

 1. Simple and editable option to resetting killed/died Kelvin and Virginia
 2. You can now save, load and share buildings with other players.
 3. A tank, airplane and other surprises make the game even more interesting.
+4. Creating mods by your self

 **Compatibility version: latest**